mterhar/opentelemetry-cpp/examples/http/README.md

 * Using the `GlobalPropagator`
 * Span Attributes
 * Span Events
-* Using the GRPC exporter, sending to Honeycomb
+* Using the GRPC OLTP exporter, sending to Honeycomb
 * W3C Trace Context Propagation

 ### Running the example